Kaushiki-Kamal/Project2/README.md

 # New Project

-This project was created from local system
+This project was created from local system.

-Created by Kaushiki.
+Created by Kaushiki